 The induction is the relaxation part of the session and the script is the suggestion and information offered during this relaxed state.

 There are different ways that people learn and process information and we will look at what suggestions and words are best for me to use with you.

 An initial appointment will last approximately one hour with script preparation during and outside of the sessions.
-Subsequent appointments will be one hour.
+Subsequent appointments will be forty five minutes to one hour.